 Subparagraph 3.i.
 This new setback exception is specific to the special Eastern Pattern area minimum rear building setback.
-The exception would allow buildings serving as indoor common areas to be located within the setback.
+The exception would allow buildings serving as indoor common area to be located within this rear setback.
 This responds to interest among East Portland community members in having indoor community facilities located in conjunction with outdoor spaces.

-A related regulation in the landscaping section (33.120.235.C, see page 99), will require that at least half of the setback be landscaped.
+A related regulation in the landscaping section (33.120.235.C, see page 113), requires that at least half of the setback be landscaped.
 This will allow other features, such as parking, to occupy the other half of the setback area.
-This works in conjunction with other regulations that discourage parking from being located toward the front of sites, while ensuring that at least half of this mid-block setback area will include landscaping and trees.
+This works in conjunction with other regulations that limit parking from being located toward the front of sites, while ensuring that at least half of this mid-block setback area will include landscaping and trees.

-This special Eastern Pattern area minimum rear building setback proposal is a significant change from current regulatory approaches.
-Project staff will be holding discussions with community members regarding the merits of this approach.
-Code modeling of this proposal indicates that this requirement would not prevent the scale of development intended for multi-dwelling zones in East Portland (see Appendix B).
+Code modeling of this proposal indicates that this requirement would not prevent the scale of development intended for multi-dwelling zones in East Portland (see Appendix C).